 According to Grand View Research, the fast growth of the food delivery business may be connected to improved network connectivity and an increase in the number of smartphones.
 The global online food delivery market revenue is projected to reach $505.5 billion by 2030.
 And it seems like a perfect time for mobile app development of your own app.

 So, if you have thought about creating your own food delivery service, it is the perfect time to start realizing your ideas.
-But don’t jump in right away – we know, when people want to create a delivery app, they face a lot of obstacles, like what features to pick, how to find a trustworthy contractor, and how to monetize the idea and, etc.
+But don’t jump in right away — we know that when people want to create a delivery app, they face a lot of obstacles, like what features to pick, how to find a trustworthy contractor, how to monetize the idea, etc.

 Firstly, how does a delivery app work?